Cerberus-ik/rr-live/Riot-GG-LEGACY/README.md

-# GG – Game Gatherer v2
+# GG – Game Gatherer - LEGACY
+### Why legacy?
+We hit a wall.
+Our one game one file process was no longer sustainable and we needed a new system.
+That's why we created a local database for less overhead and faster processing.
+This means this project is deprecated!

 We need real life games to get real life data.
 And our ``GG`` helps us getting a big amount of them in a short amount of time.